niowniow/coductor/README.md

-# Example how to connect to a Renku session via SSH (via a tunnel)
+# How to connect to a Renku session via SSH (via a tunnel)

 The project uses [iroh-ssh](https://github.com/rustonbsd/iroh-ssh) to establish a direct peer to peer tunnel between the Renku session and your machine.
 You can then login via SSH or connect VSCode directly to the session.